 How is Panayiotopoulos Syndrome diagnosed?

-Seizures in some children with PS may be infrequent.
-In these children, seizure medication may not be needed.
+Seizures in children with PS are often infrequent and antiseizure medication may not be needed.

-When seizures occur more frequently the seizures can be controlled with anti-seizure medications like oxcarbazepine (Trileptal), carbamazepine (Tegretol or Carbatrol), levetiracetam (Keppra), gabapentin (Neurontin), zonisamide (Zonegran), lacosamide (Vimpat), and others.
+When seizures are more frequent, the seizures can be controlled with antiseizure medications like oxcarbazepine (Trileptal), carbamazepine (Tegretol or Carbatrol), levetiracetam (Keppra), gabapentin (Neurontin), zonisamide (Zonegran), lacosamide (Vimpat), and others.

-Children with PS who have long seizures may need emergency medical treatment or treatment with a rescue therapy, such as diazepam rectal gel (Diastat) or another form on benzodiazepine given into the nose (intranasally) or under the tongue, or between the cheek and gum.
+Because children with PS often have long seizures, they may need emergency medical treatment.
+A rescue therapy may be helpful, such as diazepam rectal gel or another form of benzodiazepine given in the nose, under the tongue, or between the cheek and gum.